Serving all writers since 1948

 Registration to the 31st annual Writers Institute is now open!
 This annual event features a host of learning opportunities for every genre, for beginner and advanced writers, those looking to improve their craft or those ready to publish.
 Take a master class, schedule to pitch to agents, network and enjoy the company of other writers.
 Register before February 25th and save $40.
 Bring a friend who is new to the institute and you each save another $35 (hurry! this offer is only available until January 6th.)
 Learn more here.

-Madison Continuing Studies offers additional Writing Classesin person and online, manuscript critiques, writing retreats, and workshops.
+Madison Continuing Studies offers additional Writing Classes, in person and online, manuscript critiques, writing retreats, and workshops.
 Prices and times vary.
 Check here for details.

-WWA provides a monthly listing of non-sponsored, non-affiliate opportunities for its membership community.
+Announcements from our WWA Friends: WWA provides a monthly listing of non-sponsored, non-affiliate opportunities for its membership community.
 WWA shares this information solely as a service to its members.

 Subscribe to Masters Review

 Find contests and other writing opportunities.
 Masters Review offers a quality platform for emerging writers.
-Click here for details
+Click here for details.

 Red Oak Writing offers programs for writers of all levels of ability and experience: Registration is open for Roundtable Critique Groups (online and in person), Craft & Publishing Workshops, and Youth Creative Writing Camps.